cloudtnt-rcl/RCL.CloudTnT.Specification/README.md

 JWT token = Y + '.' + Base64URLEncode(RSASHA256(Y))
 ```

 The JWT should be in the compact form.
-Only ``.jwt`` files for credentials are supoorted by the issuer and wallet applications.
+Only ``.jwt`` files for credentials are supported by the issuer and wallet applications.

 ### Example Crededential formatted as a JWT compact